 John: Take a chance and apply.
 Don’t let the stereotypes and statistics scare you.
 When I first contemplated applying, I read all the “Class Profiles,” student backgrounds, and even a number of blogs that highlighted “requirements” that you had to have before you’d even be considered.
 And I certainly didn’t think I met them.
 These profiles appeared so daunting that I almost considered not applying.
 After meeting my peers, however, I was impressed by the diversity of the 2+2 body.
 Sure, there are pockets of similarities, but there’s a really wide spectrum of interesting backgrounds and awesome experiences.
 As cliché as it sounds, let your own dreams inspire your application and your career choices.
 Trying to force yourself into matching the “average candidate” will simply make you look like everyone else while holding you back from what you really want to do.

 Lindsay: Do it!
 First of all, there’s very limited downside.
 If you do not get in, you have learned more about HBS and the application process and can always re-apply through the standard admissions process at a later point in time.
 If you get in, welcome to the HBS community!
 You have flexibility to follow your heart’s desire for a few years with the safety of knowing you have HBS.
-If you fall in love with what you’re doing, you can defer your admission or choose not to come altogether.
+If you fall in love with what you’re doing, you can defer your admission.
 Plus, you meet great people throughout the entire journey.
 Unlimited upside!